 70% of Newton’s writings, 7 million words, deal with areas of research concerning which he was wrong, topics which are discredited today

-Newton’s multifaceted genius is revealed in 10 million words of manuscript, roughly 150 novel-length books.
-7 million words discuss theology, biblical interpretation, ancient history, world chronology, and alchemy, and other topics; the rest, 3 million words, speak of physics, mathematics, and chemistry.
+Newton’s multifaceted genius is revealed in 10 million words of manuscript, roughly 150 novel-length books -- 7 million words discuss theology, biblical interpretation, ancient history, world chronology, alchemy, and other topics; the rest, 3 million words, speak of physics, mathematics, and chemistry.
 His power lay not in unique abilities of deductive reasoning but in the creativity he brought to his reasoning.

 Newton’s Mathematical Principles of Natural Philosophy (1687) defined the conceptual framework of mathematical physics for 250 years.
 It contained a new, definitive mathematical theory of matter in motion, a theory of universal gravitation and of the Solar System, and a methodology for modern science.